Pairwise Relations Discriminator for Unsupervised Raven's Progressive Matrices: Introduction

 Many supervised models have been proposed to solve RPM in recent years.
-CoPINet \cite{copinet}, the state-of-the-art model, demonstrated superhuman performance, achieving an accuracy of 91.42\% compared to the human benchmark of 84.41\% on the RAVEN dataset \cite{drt}.
-Despite these breakthroughs, machines still require human supervision to achieve this degree of reasoning ability, and are thus, still far from achieved reasoning ability comparable to humans.
+SCL (\cite{scl}), the state-of-the-art model, demonstrated superhuman performance, achieving an accuracy of 95.0\% on the I-RAVEN dataset (\cite{iraven}).
+Despite these breakthroughs, machines still require human supervision to achieve this degree of reasoning ability, and are thus, still far from achieving reasoning ability comparable to humans.
 In particular, when the RPM rule that relations can only exist row/column-wise is properly introduced, humans can solve RPM problems without supervision or prior exposure.
-Can machines learn to solve RPM without the provision of labelled data?
-Resolution of this question would move AI further towards achieving AGI.
+The only unsupervised approach to RPM currently is MCPT (\cite{mcpt}).
+It introduces the idea of transforming an unsupervised learning problem into a supervised one using a pseudo target.
+The model establishes the state-of-the-art for unsupervised approaches to RPM, with an accuracy of 28.5\% on the RAVEN dataset (\cite{drt}).

 We propose a novel approach, namely, the pairwise relations discriminator (PRD), to tackle this question.
 We reframe the RPM problem into a relation discrimination task.
 The function of the PRD is to determine whether two rows of three cells obey a common rule.
 To train this discriminator, we introduce the alternate relation generator (ARG).
 The ARG generates training samples, together with appropriate targets, using only information from the problem sample.
 Each training sample is a pair of rows labelled 1 if they originate from the same RPM problem and 0 otherwise.
 By reframing the problem, we obtain a labelled dataset which allows us to train the PRD in a fashion similar to supervised methods.
 To solve the original RPM problem, we offer some modifications to the inference process.
 We independently insert each candidate into the empty cell; then, using the PRD we score every pair consisting of a resultant row and each of the first two rows of the problem matrix; finally we select the highest-scoring candidate.